Itistsuna/Depot/README.md

 This is a project where the goal is to make a application in Node Js.
 The application will do :
-- Get data on a route
+- Get data on a road

 ## Async/Await